Section Table of Contents

 DID YOU KNOW?

-Michael R. Pompeo has visited more than 50 countries, traveling over 230,000 miles during his 17 months as Secretary of State.
+Michael R. Pompeo has visited more than 75 countries during his 29 months as Secretary of State.
 He travels to all corners of the world to do his job.
 His duties as Secretary include acting as the President’s representative at all international forums, negotiating treaties and other international agreements, and conducting everyday, face-to-face diplomacy.

 More information on the Secretary’s travel can be found at: https://www.state.gov/secretary/travel/index.htm